gupta-divy/gupta-divy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a robotics engineer who loves getting hands-on with hardware, but what really excites me is building controllers.
-It’s where I get to bring together my intuition for mechanical systems and the maths that makes it all click.
-It’s the kind of work that challenges and drives me professionally.
+I’m a robotics engineer who loves getting hands-on with hardware, but what really excites me is building controllers.
+It’s where I get to combine my intuition for mechanical systems with underlying maths and physics.
+It’s the kind of work that keeps challenges and excites me.

-I have built a strong academic foundation through schooling - Masters in Robotics (GPA: 3.98, Dec 2024) from Northeastern University, Boston and Bachelors in Mechanical Engineering (GPA: 3.3, May 2020) from IIT Roorkee, India.
-To apply my academic learnings, I have worked in professional settings gaining ~2.5 years of work-experience through internships and a full-time role.
-Further, I am a self-learner, so to gain hands-on experience I have worked on 10+ long research projects spending more than 5000 hours, trying to learn and build.
+I’ve built a solid academic foundation with a Master’s in Robotics (GPA: 3.98, Dec 2024) from Northeastern University, Boston, and a Bachelor’s in Mechanical Engineering (GPA: 3.3, May 2020) from IIT Roorkee, India.
+Along the way, I’ve gained about 2.5 years of work-experience through internships and a full-time role.
+On top of that, I’m a self-learner, who has spent over 5,000 hours working on 10+ long research projects to learn and build things from ground up.

-Currenly, I am looking for full-time roles in Robotics, especially around controls where I can bring my proficient technical skills and a strong sense of ownership with work to contribute to your team.
-I am internally driven by my innate desire to make an impact and I'd love to join a workplace that aligns with this goal.
+Right now, I’m looking for a full-time role in robotics, especially in controls, where I can bring my technical skills and strong sense of ownership to your team.
+I’m driven by the desire to make a real impact, and I’d love to work with a workplace that shares that same vision.

 Outside Academia
 ======